kraloveckey/remotecontrol-bot/README.md

 4. Replace `RemoteControl` with the name of your bot (or what do you prefere, is not so important)
 5. Start your bot with `node bot` (for the first setup we will just run the server one time, after we will use PM2)
 4. Search and add your bot on your Telegram web\software\app and send him the command `/myid`
 5. Now get the number returned by the bot and put it in `USER_ID`.
-This is your telegram unique id used by bot for send you messages and authenticate your commands. **NOTE** Only you (authenticated by the unique id just entered) are able to send command and get notification from bot.
+This is your telegram unique id used by bot for send you messages and authenticate your commands.
+**NOTE:** only you (authenticated by the unique id just entered) are able to send command and get notification from bot.
 6. Now all is ready, you can turn of the bot and continue to the steps.

-This is a brief tutorial on how let the bot start automatically on Raspi bootup.
+This is a brief tutorial on how let the bot start automatically on Raspberry Pi bootup.

 7. Install PM2, a production process manager to keep your application alive forever.
 Use `sudo npm install -g pm2`
 8. Start the bot with the command `pm2 start bot.js`